Back to blog

 20. LinkedIn post (operator voice)

-Audience: B2B founders / marketing leaders.
+Topic: [topic].
+Audience: B2B founders and marketing leaders.

 Write a 200-word LinkedIn post.
+Structure: a provocative claim,

+a soft conclusion.
 Tone: opinion-driven, not corporate.

 21. Instagram caption variants

 Image description: [describe].
+Brand voice: [voice].

-2 longer (150 words with hook + story + CTA).
+2 medium (~100 words), 2 longer (~150 words with hook + story + CTA).

 22. TikTok hook scripts